 Wedding suit – Who doesn’t love a man in a great suit?
 Think Harvey Specter, Chuck Bass, Ryan Gosling and James Franco.
 All of these men look amazing in their well-fitted suits – so why shouldn’t your man?
 Picking out the grooms’ wedding suit is just as important as picking the perfect wedding dress.
-You want the groom to look dashing and handsome to complement the beautiful bride.
+You want the groom to look dashing and handsome to compliment the beautiful bride.
 There are many factors to take into consideration when picking the Wedding Suit.

 Willem Venter from ZED Menswear takes you through important points to consider when looking at purchasing a wedding suit for the big day:

 - Should you hire or buy your suits?

 - Ties and other accessories